jhyatt1017/BeerMe-cli-app/README.md

 TODO: Delete this and the text above, and describe your gem

+This is my gem and displays info on the top ten beers as ranked on https://beeradvocate.com

 ## Installation

 Add this line to your application's Gemfile: